IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 changes won't work.

-The "matches" within the manifest.json defines where you want to display these changes.
-If you want to change the style for different pages; you need to edit the "matches" in the manifest.json.
+The "matches" within the manifest.json defines where you want to display these changes, or don't want to display them.

 (Install:)